 4. Marketing and sales

-Services include any processes that occur after a purchase has been made, including customer service, repairs, refunds, and warranty acknowledgement.
+Services include any processes that occur after a purchase has been made, including customer service, repairs, refunds, and warranty acknowledgment.

-Within Porter’s Value Chain Model there are also four secondary activities which support the foundational primary activities common to most businesses.
+Within Porter’s Value Chain model four secondary activities support the foundational primary activities common to most businesses.

 Here is a brief look at each.

 Company infrastructure entails any process that supports daily business operations.

 Administration, clerical, financial, and line management are all value-creating infrastructure processes.

 Key activities within this secondary process include financial management, budgeting, risk management, recruitment and selection, training and development, and technology management.

 Effective infrastructure can also provide a strong foundation for growth and expansion, as well as support for strategic decision-making.